dustinian/Adventures/vtm_aurora.md

 ### Secret

+Cain sired them...

-Cain turned the Players’ Characters... they’re second-generation vampires… new antediluvians.
+The players' characters are second-generation vampires… new antediluvians.
 They will become incredibly powerful.
-And, as they grow into their power, Cain trusts they’ll leave vampire society entirely changed... or destroyed.
+And, as they grow into their power, Cain trusts they’ll leave vampire society entirely changed... or entirely estroyed.

 Gehenna is here, and the neonates are it’s harbingers.